ossdhaval/mysite/source/while-coding/git-commands-notes.md

  to get list of files changed per commit in a branch `git log --name-only --oneline`

+ To get list of contributions grouped by author

+ `git shortlog`

  To see status of all files with short representation of status : git status --short